NRN flags fears of GDP growth hitting lowest since 1947, pitches for operating economy at full steam

 His second advice was increasing the number of hospital beds and adding equipment for testing and taking care of the projected number of COVID-19 patients for three months and six months from now.
 "Even today there is a severe shortage of COVID-19 care facilities in second-tier and third-tier towns," said Murthy lamenting the demise of one of his relatives due to coronavirus in Hubballi, a north Karnataka tier-2 city and district headquarters.

-The 74-year-old tech leader also favored amending laws and providing infrastructural facilities for companies that cannot use the work-from-home paradigm and increasing the public transport and public safety facilities for businesses and the public to operate 24 hours.
+The 74-year-old tech leader also favoured amending laws and providing infrastructural facilities for companies which cannot use the work-from-home paradigm and increasing the public transport and public safety facilities for businesses and the public to operate 24 hours.

 ALSO READ